martinerny/martinerny/README.md

 ## About Me

-- 🌱 I'm currently learning about Networking & Programming.
+- 🌱 I'm currently learning about Networking & Programming
-- 💼 I study at Polhemsskolan in Gävle.
+- 💼 I study Data at Polhemsskolan, Gävle
 - 📫 You can reach me at martinen06@icloud.com

 ## My Projects